microsoft/fluentui-react-native/README.md

 1. `yarn`
 1. `yarn build`

-After a successful yarn build, you can explore FluentUI Tester, our demo application to play with each of the controls.
+After a successful yarn build, you can explore FluentUI Tester, our Windows and Win32 demo application to play with each of the controls.
 To run FluentUI Tester, please follow instructions in the [FluentUI Tester readme](./apps/fluent-tester/README.md).

+Please see the [Apple FluentUI Tester readme](./apps/apple/FluentUITester/README.md) for running the iOS and macOS test apps.

 ### Beachball